What is a Survey Researcher?

 - Determine and specify details of survey projects, including sources of information, procedures to be used, and the design of survey instruments and materials.

-When polled, Survey Researchers say the following skills are most frequently used in their jobs:
+Survey Researchers state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.